iuni-cadre/AlphaDemo/_episodes/02-query_package.md

 ## CADRE packages and tools
 All packages, tools and archives in this demo will be created by you.
 They can be created and accessed from the CADRE Marketplace. [https://cadre.iu.edu/gateway/rac](https://cadre.iu.edu/gateway/rac)

-> ## Current limitations
->-
->- Public sharing of user tools, archives and packages will be enabled later
->- Advanced visualizations in Notebook Part2.ipynb currently cannot be containerized into CADRE packages or tools {: .callout}

 {% include links.md %}